-One of the most crucial choices in any vehicle purchase is determining how much engine you need, and that’s especially true with a versatile vehicle like the 2018 and 2019 JL Wrangler.
+One of the most crucial choices in any vehicle purchase is determining how much engine you need, and that’s especially true with a versatile vehicle like the JL Wrangler.

 Defying traditional engine wisdom, like “there’s no replacement for displacement,” the three engine options that are available for JL Wranglers instead have a variety of applied technological features that makes them different engines for different applications.
 While all three of these engines are exceptional, Jeep doesn’t make it as easy as “the one with the most horsepower.”

 Tried and true, the Pentastar V6 is practically an institution at this point.
 Once again it is the standard engine for the Wrangler’s many trim levels.
 Though there’s nothing wrong with this engine, and it’s certainly time-tested and proven, it is starting to show its age.